-If musical theatre is your thing, you will not want to miss out on seeing a show on Broadway, but these shows can be expensive, to save money visit one of the TKTS ticket booths on the day you want to go for prices up to 50% off, to save time avoid the Times Square booth as queues here are frequently long, opt for one of the cities quieter locations to save time.
+If musical theatre is your thing, you will not want to miss out on seeing a show on Broadway, but these shows can be expensive, to stick within your New York budget visit one of the TKTS ticket booths on the day you want to go for prices up to 50% off, to save time avoid the Times Square booth as queues here are frequently long, opt for one of the cities quieter locations to save time.

 Where to eat:

 The food available in New York is incredible, so ensure you allow budget for this, but remember the portion sizes are BIG, two main meals a day is probably sufficient.
 If you are in the Brooklyn area head to Harefield Road Irish Pub to do brunch on a budget and then head over to the Little Italy area for a Pizza dinner.
 Make use of the street food carts around plotted around the city for low-cost alternatives and be sure to check out the NY Eater cheap eats map to find the spots the locals love.

 If you are big on beer visit the Brooklyn Brewery on a Saturday between the hours of 12.30pm – 18.30pm for a free tour and tasting samples but remember to bring your ID.
 Alternately, if you are looking to get a photo of the iconic New York skyline without the high ticket costs, visit one of the rooftop bars and only pay the price of the drink, I recommend the bar 230 Fifth bar as it includes the Empire State Building as part of its view.